open-feature/openfeature.dev/blog/2025-03-19-devcycle-march-hackathon.md

 We started a [PR here](https://github.com/open-feature/js-sdk/pull/1159) to enhance the Nest.js SDK with these decorators.

-We also lean heavily on the mock interfaces provided by the DevCycle Nest.js SDK to mock and set flag values, which allow us to test different branching code paths in our API service.
+We also lean heavily on the mock interfaces provided by the DevCycle Nest.js SDK to mock and set flag values, which allows us to test different branching code paths in our API service.
 Adding similar mocking capabilities would be a useful addition to make testing all the OpenFeature SDKs easier.
 Dogfooding the OpenFeature SDKs and our own providers was a valuable learning experience, sparking new ideas on how to contribute to and improve these SDKs in the future.